+Table 1

-Table 1 Inclusion and Exclusion of Studies
+Inclusion and Exclusion of Studies

-Basis of Decision Action Rationale Searched for studies with the descriptor Descriptors return more complete results Technological Pedagogical Content Knowledge and TPACK than keyword searches.
+Basis of Action Rationale Decision Content and scope Searched for studies with the descriptor Technological Pedagogical Content Knowledge and TPACK Descriptors return more complete results than keyword searches.
 Limited timeframe to 2012.
 Technology changes rapidly, so older studies might have detracted from meaning.
 Limited the search to research reports and eliminated descriptive reports and opinion papers.
 This limitation ensured articles returned were scholarly research.
 Searched within results for descriptors "college faculty" and "higher education."
-This limitation ensured a focus on online courses in institutions of higher educatio and excluded other educational levels, such as adult education, high school equivalency, preschool, k-12.
-Content and scope Excluded studies in which instructors were not the data sources.
+This limitation ensured a focus on online courses in institutions of higher education and excluded other educational levels, such as adult education, high school equivalency, preschool, k-12.
+Excluded studies in which instructors were not the data sources.
 It was critical to learn about instructor experiences directly.
 Excluded studies in which faculty development of TPACK not the focus of the research.
 This step eliminated studies of instructor opinions about online learning.
 Searched the contents of key journals in the field of distance education.
-Key journals in the field of distance education were most likely to have articles on topic that might have not turned up during a descriptor or key wor search.
-The journals we searched included American Journal of Distance Education, British Journal of Educational Technology, Distance Education, Educational Technology Research and Development, International Journal of Instructional Media, Internet and Higher Education, Journal of Computing in Higher Education, Journal of Distance Education, Journal of Research on Technology in Education, Online Journal Distance Learning Administration, Open Learning, Quarterly Review of Distance Education.
+Key journals in the field of distance education were most likely to have articles on topic that might have not turned up during a descriptor or key word search.
+The journals we searched included American Journal of Distance Education, British Journal of Educational Technology, Distance Education, Educational Technology Research and Development, International Journal of Instructional Media, Internet and Higher Education, Journal of Distance Education, Journal of Educational Technology Systems, Journal of Research on Technology in Education, Online Journal of Distance Learning Administration, Open Learning, Quarterly Review of Distance Education.
 Searched bibliographies of relevant articles returned in our initial searching.
-Authors of relevant studies could have cited articles related to specific discipline that did not turn up in ERIC.
+Authors of relevant studies could have cited articles related to specific disciplines that did not turn up in ERIC.